juansbr7/STAT545-hw01-Bonilla-Juan/HW2.md

 Welcome to Juan's Homework 2
 ============================

-In this assignment, I'm going to show the increment of population, life expectancy and gdpper capita in Colombia and other contries in the Americas since the year I was born (**1987**).
+#### In this assignment, I'm going to show the increment of population, life expectancy and gdpper capita in Colombia and other contries in the Americas since the year I was born (1987).
 This is to prove my theory that I brought good things to the world.

+In this first part of the assignment, we will see the **data type** of the gapminder package and variables as well as the **structure**, **names** and **summaries**.

 ``` r
 library(gapminder)